rbickel/KeyVault.CertificateAuthority/readme.md

 # KeyVault Certificate Authority

-The goal of thei project is to provide a mecanism to issue CA signed certificate internally, leveraging KeyVault.
+The goal of this project is to provide a mecanism to issue CA signed certificate internally, leveraging KeyVault.
 While KeyVault can create Self-Signed certificate and auto-renew them, those certificate may not be used in certain services.
 The idea is to generate and renew X509 certificates using a CA certificate generated in KeyVault.
 Using this approach, generated certificates may be used in some services, that usually don't support self-signed certificates.

-The whole solution generate and renew certificates while never handling any private key.
-No private key ever leave the KeyVault isntance.
+The whole solution generate and renew certificates while never handling/moving any private key.
+No private key ever leave the KeyVault instance.

+A KeyVault resource is deployed to store/sign certificates, and Azure function to issue child certificates and renew them, and an Event Grid subscription to autmatically renew certificates before expiration.

 ## Get started